 Lead a Tour

 Americans are on the move.
-In 2015, they made 1.7 billion trips, according to the most recent data from the U.S. Travel Association.
-That amounts to $650.8 billion in travel spending for the year.
-With so many travelers on the move, you can set up and run bird-watching groups, brewery tours or bike tours, where you lead tourists to attractions around the city.
+In 2016, they made 1.7 billion trips for leisure, according to the most recent data from the U.S. Travel Association.
+That amounts to $683.1 billion in travel spending for the year.
+With so many travelers on the move, you can easily set up and run bird-watching groups, brewery tours or bike tours, where you lead tourists to attractions around the city.

 Find Part-Time Work

 From the baseball fan who writes about spring training for his local paper to the movie enthusiast who works as an usher at the local arts center, finding a job related to your hobby is a wonderful way to blend work and fun.
-Think about the places you like to spend your free time — a ballpark, bookstore, gardening center — and see if they have any part-time job openings.
+Think about the places you like to spend your free time — ballparks, bookstores, gardening centers — and see if they have any part-time job openings.

-Nancy Collamer contributed to the reporting for this article.
+Lia Sestric contributed to the reporting on this article.